***Download this month’s free printable****

 Martin died shortly after the war in 1649.
 What an immense blessing he was in the lives of so many needy, displaced, distressed, fatherless and widowed people.
 May God raise up more beautiful souls like Martin Rinkart.

 HOW WE DO HYMN OF THE MONTH

 If you are new to this community, welcome!
 It is a great time to join in and make family worship a priority if you haven’t already.
 You may or may not be familiar with this hymn.
-Either way, we invite you to spend this month meditating on its truths.
+Either way, we invite you to spend this month singing it and meditating on its truths.

 To get you started, we’ve provided free printable lyrics, music and copywork — all found here!

 You can find fresh versions of the hymn on our YouTube channel that you and your family can sing along with.
 There are loads of fresh versions of our favorite hymns on our hymn of the month playlist.

 When we began singing hymns with our littles about 12 years ago, we kept it simple… We prayed and sang one hymn together every night at bedtime for a whole month.
 At the end of that month, our toddler knew just about every verse of the hymn and was even able to join us in singing it at church!
 Everyone’s family rhythm is different, so we welcome you to gather up your families, for just a few minutes each day, to sing, discuss and memorize this hymn (following your daily time in the Scriptures and in prayer) whether it is first thing in the morning, or around the dinner table or before bedtime – whatever works best for your family.
 We would so love to know how learning this hymn is going for you!
 If you have a moment, let us know how it’s going by posting either a video or a photo on Instagram.
 Just tag it with #happyhymnody!
 As always, if you have any questions or if you’d like to share your heart with us, please don’t hesitate to reach out!